redis/redis-doc/docs/data-types/lists.md

 Popping elements is the operation of both retrieving the element from the list, and eliminating it from the list, at the same time.
 You can pop elements from left and right, similarly to how you can push elements in both sides of the list.
-We'll add three elements and popp three elements, so at the end of this sequence of commands the list is empty and there are no more elements to
+We'll add three elements and pop three elements, so at the end of this sequence of commands the list is empty and there are no more elements to
 pop: